 - I’ll sign the first 20 cards you send free of charge.
-The fee for additional signatures is 50 cents (U.S.) per card.
+The fee for additional signatures is $2 (U.S.) per card.

-- If you prefer your cards to be signed in black, red, gold, or silver ink, tell me.
+- If you prefer your cards to be signed in black, red, gold, or any other color ink, tell me.
 And tell me every time you send me cards.
 I can’t keep track of your preferences.

 - Don’t send me a second set of cards before you’ve had the current batch returned.

 - Please be patient and avoid sending me emails, PMs, etc, asking if the cards are done yet.
 If they’re not done it’s because I’m really busy.

 - Include a note.
 It’s always nice to get something from fans which amounts to more than “Please sign my cards.”
 Unfortunately I rarely have the time to write back anymore.

 - I will attempt to replace any card damaged while in my care.
 However, I cannot be held responsible for damage or loss of cards while in the mail.